manideep53/GKB-LAB-ASSIGNMENT/README.md

 1. Download the JSTL JAR files from the JSTL official website.
 2. Copy the JSTL JAR files into the **WEB-INF/lib** directory of your project.
-3. Right-click on your project in Eclipse, select **Build Path > Configure Build Path**.
+3. Right-click on your project in Eclipse, and select **Build Path > Configure Build Path**.
 4. In the Libraries tab, click "Add JARs" and select the JSTL JAR files.
 5. Click "Apply and Close" to save the changes.

+##SETTING UP THE DATABASE:\

+To ensure your dynamic web project functions properly, you need to set up the database.
+Follow these steps:

+Create Database in MySQL:
+CREATE DATABASE gkbLab;

+Create Table:
+CREATE TABLE User (
+    ID INT AUTO_INCREMENT PRIMARY KEY,
+    Name VARCHAR(255),
+    Email VARCHAR(255),
+    Age INT,
+    DateOfBirth DATE
+);

+Update Database Connection Details:

+In  the project, we have a class named DbConnection under the com.dbConnection package.
+In this class, make sure to update the database connection details including the database name, username, and password.
+Replace "your_username" and "your_password" with your MySQL username and password respectively.
+Also, ensure that the JDBC driver for MySQL is included in your project's dependencies.

 ## RUNNING THE PROJECT